sritechnoo/Git-Commands/README.md

     git merge <Source_Branch_Name> <Target_Branch_Name>

-## Add Local Repository to Remote:
+## Pushing Local Repository to Remote:
     1. Create a Empty Repo in the remote Server
     2. Copy the HTTPS Url from server.